azhenxuan/help/README.md

 # Project HELP

+## Status Update for Milestone 2

+The progress of Project Help has been in-line with expectations.
+A demo of the application (note that this is still a work-in-progress) is available [here](http://nus-help.herokuapp.com).
+We have also prepared a [short video](https://youtu.be/3HfA9drTI4k) demonstrating the features available.
+As can be seen,  we have implemented the basic features, including IVLE login and simple adding and joining of modules is available.

+For the next milestone, we plan to work on two main areas, maintainability and usability.

+### Maintability
+Our current app and its code base is still small, and we were able to get this far without writing a whole bunch of tests.
+However, to move beyond this point, we feel that we would need to include a comprehensive set of tests to ensure we don't break our app while trying to improve it.

+### Usability
+During the past month, we have been overly focused on the technical aspects of building the app.
+At some point, we lost sight of users' needs.
+To fix this, we plan to enlist some of our friends to test the app.
+We will then gather their feedback on work on the problems they've identified, and perhaps include some features they feel would be critical to the application's success.

+## Introduction
 A web-based help-session scheduler.

 We are Team HELP, which comprises two BZA students, Zhen Xuan and Ken.